Chishui River (Shaanxi)

 The Chishui River (赤水河; literally "Red Water River") is a river in China.
 It is a tributary of the Wei River.
 It is near the town of Chishui (赤水镇), in Hua County, under the jurisdiction of Weinan, in the northwestern province of Shaanxi.

-On December 30, 2009, the Lanzhou–Zhengzhou–Changsha product oil pipeline that connects Lanzhou, Gansu with Zhengzhou, Henan burst, spilling 150000 L of diesel oil into the Chishui River.
-For details, see the article Yellow River oil spill.
+On December 30, 2009, the Lanzhou–Zhengzhou–Changsha product oil pipeline that connects Lanzhou, Gansu with Zhengzhou, Henan burst, spilling 150000 L of diesel oil into the Chishui River resulting in the Yellow River oil spill.